Financing Your MBA

 TUITION BILLING, REBATES, AND SURCHARGES

 The MBA program is a full-tuition program.
-This means that: (a) you normally pay full tuition in each semester regardless of your course load, and (b) you must pay at least four semesters’ full tuition and fees before you can graduate.
+This means that: (a) you normally pay full tuition in each semester regardless of your course load, and (b) you must pay at least four semesters’ full tuition and fees before you can graduate (exceptions exist if part of an approved dual degree program).
 For four semesters’ tuition and fees, you are allowed a maximum of 21 CU before graduating from the MBA program.
 If with the permission of your academic advisor you carry a course load beyond 21 CU, you will be billed a tuition surcharge.
-The tuition surcharge will be $9,282 per CU for the 2018-19 academic year.
+The tuition surcharge will be $8,158 per CU for the 2022-2023 Academic Year.
 Course loads of less than 21 CU do not entitle you to a tuition rebate.
 All 21 credit units must be taken before graduation.
 Once you have graduated, you cannot return to use these credit units.
 You are responsible for counting the number of credits taken.
 You may consult with an academic advisor for assistance.

 FINANCIAL AID CONTACT INFORMATION